-- a whole school medicines policy ensuring that there are systems in place to ensure that medicines and the systems for obtaining information about a child's needs for medication are kept up to date.
-Medicines will not be administered unless they have been prescribed by a doctor, dentist, nurse or pharmacist.
-Training is provided for staff where the administration of medicine requires medical or technical knowledge; - medicines (both prescription and non-prescription) are only administered to a child where written permission for that particular medicine has been obtained from the child's parent and/or carer."
-A written record is kept each time a medicine is administered to a child and informs the child's parents and/or carers on the same day."
-(Statutory framework for EYFS 2017); - fresh drinking water is available at all times; - children's' dietary needs are recorded and acted upon when required; - a first aid box is accessible at all times and a record of accidents and injuries is kept (see accident and injury policy).
-The EYFS teaching assistant is paediatric first aid trained; - a health and safety policy and procedures which cover identifying, reporting and dealing with accidents, hazards and faulty equipment; - a fire and emergency evacuation procedure and policy; - cameras that are used in school must not be used for staff own personal use.
+- We have a separate policy for administering medicines to children.
+It includes systems for obtaining information about a child's needs for medicines, and for keeping this information up to date.
+Staff must have training if the administration of medicine requires medical or technical knowledge.
+Prescription medicines must not be administered unless they have been prescribed for a child by a doctor, dentist, nurse, or pharmacist (medicines containing aspirin should only be given if prescribed by a doctor); - fresh drinking water is available at all times; - children's' dietary needs are recorded and acted upon when required; - a first aid box is accessible at all times and a record of accidents and injuries is kept (see accident and injury policy).
+At least one person who has a current paediatric first aid (PFA) certificate must be on the premises and available at all times when children are present and must accompany children on outings.; - a health and safety policy and procedures which cover identifying, reporting and dealing with accidents, hazards and faulty equipment; - a fire and emergency evacuation procedure and policy; - cameras that are used in school must not be used for staff own personal use.
 Staff mobile phones are only to be the designated area (staff room) and a school mobile is to be used on trips/visits.